19hours/sg-statutes/Acts/Women’s Charter.md

 [Act 7 of 2016 wef 01/07/2016]

-(3) Failure to comply with any direction or advice referred to in subsection (2) does not constitute a contempt of court.
+(3) Despite the provisions of the Administration of Justice (Protection) Act 2016, failure to comply with any direction or advice referred to in subsection (2) does not constitute a contempt of court.

 [30/96]

+[Act 19 of 2016 wef 01/10/2017]

 (3A) A court before which any proceedings under Part X are being heard shall, where the proceedings involve such classes of persons (being persons who have children to the marriage) as may be prescribed by the Minister, do either or both of the following: